 The U.S. Surgeon General and other public health authorities have determined that smokeless tobacco products are addictive and cause serious diseases.

-USSTC believes that smokeless tobacco product users and potential smokeless tobacco product users should be guided by the messages of the U.S. Surgeon General and public health authorities worldwide in making all smokeless tobacco product use-related decisions.
+Smokeless tobacco product users and potential users should be guided by the messages of the U.S. Surgeon General and public health authorities in making decisions about using smokeless tobacco products.

-In this section of our website, therefore, you will find information on these smokeless tobacco-related messages, as well as links to government and public health authorities, including the U.S. Surgeon General's reports related to tobacco.
-In addition, our smokeless tobacco product packages and advertising materials carry the four federally-mandated warnings required for smokeless tobacco packaging and advertisements.
+This section of our website features information on these messages, as well as links to government and public health authorities, including the U.S. Surgeon General's reports related to tobacco.
+Our products’ packaging and advertising materials carry the four federally-mandated warnings.

 The U.S. Surgeon General and other public health authorities have determined that smokeless tobacco products: